ExpiringFrog/deribingo/README.md

 The competition has a max duration of 2 hours.

 ## Introduction
+This instruction document explains on how to:
+- Setup the code in the [Setup](##setup) section.
+- Authenticate with the Deribit API in the [Authentication](##authentication) section.

-This repository contains two different methods (synchronous or asynchronous) on how to connect to the Deribit API using the websocket protocol.
+- How to work with the Deribit API in a synchronous or asynchronous manner using the websocket protocol.

 ## Setup

+## Authentication

 Replace `CLIENT_ID` and `CLIENT_SECRET` with the values you received and run both scripts.
 The console should show something like:
 ```json